raspberrypilearning/comic-character/en/step_3.md

 + Check that you have used the correct `input type` for your "Superhero Name" section.
 + Check that you have used the correct attributes for each element

-You can add attributes to input elemements to control their behaviour and their interactions.
+You can add attributes to input elements to control their behaviour and the way a user interacts with them.

 --- collapse ---

 ---
 title: What other attributes can I use?
 ---
-+ type: defines the type of input field.
++ type: sets the category of input field.
 Examples include text, password, checkbox, radio, submit, reset, etc.
 Example: `<input type="text">`

-+ name: specifies the name of the input field, which is used when submitting the form data.
++ name: sets the identifier for the field, which is used when submitting the form data.
 Example: `<input type="text" name="username">`

-+ value: sets the initial or default value of the input field.
++ value: sets the default data entered in the input field.
+For example in a form where the user is asked for their dietary requirements, you could set the default value of that field to "None".
-Example: <input type="text" value="Default Text">
+Example: `<input type="text" name="Dietary requirements" value="None">`

-+ placeholder: provides a short hint that describes the expected value of the input field.
++ placeholder: provides a short hint that describes the expected value of the input field and is replaced when the user enters a value.
 Example: `<input type="text" placeholder="Enter your name">`

-+ required: indicates that the input field must be filled out before submitting the form.
++ required: ensures that the input field must be filled out before submitting the form.
 Example: `<input type="text" required>`

-+ maxlength: specifies the maximum number of characters allowed in a text or password input.
++ maxlength: sets the maximum number of characters allowed in a text or password input.
 Example: `<input type="text" maxlength="30">`

 + min and max: sets the minimum and maximum values for number or date inputs.
 Example: `<input type="number" min="0" max="100">`

-pattern: specifies a regular expression pattern that the input value must match.
-Example: `<input type="text" pattern="[A-Za-z]{3}">`

 --- /collapse ---